Agnus Dei Neglected but not Forgotten

 There were a few spare hours over the weekend, and it was time for some stitching.
-The large Agnus Die project is in need of some attention.
-The laid silk stitches for the large section of sky have been complete for quite some time, and the danger exists of snagging the silk, so it was time to continue with the goldwork.
+The large Agnus Die project needs some attention.
+The laid silk stitches for the large section of the sky had been complete for quite some time, and the danger exists of snagging the silk, so it was time to continue with the gold work.
 The above photo shows where the goldwork was left off after the last work on the piece.
 All of the thread tails were plunged and it was ready to continue.

-For the larger of the Two Agnus Die projects for the Easter Set, the gold thread being used for couching the blue silk sky is a Gilt Smooth Passing Thread size 4 with a silk core.
-The thread is imported from Access Commodities here the States, and is available from Hedgehog Handworks.
-The Gilt threads have 1/2% gold, and are very nice to work with.
+For the larger of the Two Agnus Die projects for the Easter Set, the gold thread used for couching the blue silk sky is a Gilt Smooth Passing Thread size 4 with a silk core.
+The thread is imported from Access Commodities here in the States and is available from Hedgehog Handworks.
+The Gilt threads have 1/2% gold and are very nice to work with.
 The silk core makes the thread very pliable and so nice to plunge thread tails.
 This is an excellent goldwork thread.

 After a goldwork thread is selected, there is always the question as to what type of thread should be used for couching.
-The above photos shows some of the options available for couching gold threads.
+The above photos show some of the options available for couching gold threads.
 Soie 100/3 is a silk thread and comes in a wide range of colors.
 The #241 is a great choice for couching goldwork threads.
 Since this was the thread used at the beginning of the Agnus Dei Project, I will continue with this.
-The Tyre silk was not on hand when this project was started, but having used in on the Easter Pulpit fall for couching the Elizabethan Twist, I have come to love the Tyre Silk thread.
-Regardless of the silk thread selected, both threads need the addition of bees wax prior to stitching.
+The Tyre silk was not on hand when this project was started, but having used it on the Easter Pulpit fall for couching the Elizabethan Twist, I have come to love the Tyre Silk thread.
+Regardless of the silk thread selected, both threads need the addition of beeswax before stitching.
 Running both the Soie 100/3 and Tyre silk through bee’s wax strengthens the thread and helps minimize tangles.
 The two threads in the middle are Kreinik Japan Thread size 1.
-This thread is a bit of a challenge the first time it is used for couching, but once on learns a few little “trick” to using it, it works very well for couching, and is almost invisible.
-Bees wax is not needed for the Kreinik Japan Threads in Size 1.
-Of course there are may other options available for couching goldwork threads, but the above are great if the goal it to have the couching threads be nearly invisible.
+This thread is a bit of a challenge the first time it is used for couching, but once one learns a few little “tricks” to using it, it works very well for couching and is almost invisible.
+Beeswax is not needed for the Kreinik Japan Threads in Size 1.
+Of course, there are many other options available for couching goldwork threads, but the above is great if the goal is to have the couching threads be nearly invisible.